Shotanatoptio/text2sql/README.md

 The Text to SQL application is built upon the following models and libraries:

-- **OpenAI's gpt-3.5-turbo**: This powerful language model provides the core natural language processing capabilities of the application.
-It allows the system to understand and interpret your queries effectively.
+- **OpenAI's gpt-3.5-turbo**

-- **LangChain.ai**: LangChain.ai is a library that enhances the understanding of natural language by providing additional context and processing capabilities.
-It works seamlessly with the gpt-3.5-turbo model, making the application more accurate and reliable.
+- **LangChain.ai**
 ## Application Interface

 To make the Text to SQL application user-friendly and easily accessible, it is wrapped using Streamlit.
-Streamlit provides an interactive web interface for running the application, allowing you to input your queries in natural language and receive the corresponding SQL output in real-time.

 ## Getting Started